What is a Cramp?

-If you experience a cramp, the quickest way to relieve it is to stretch it out - i.e. if you get a cramp in your calf, stretch your calf by pulling your toes towards your knee.
-There is some evidence showing that drinking a highly salty drink (e.g. pickle juice) can relieve a cramp.
+If you experience a cramp, the quickest way to relieve it is to stretch it out – i.e. if you get a cramp in your calf, stretch your calf by pulling your toes towards your knee.
+Some evidence shows that drinking a highly salty drink (e.g. pickle juice) can relieve a cramp.
 Finally, it sounds simple but moves out of the position that caused you to cramp.

-If cramps are a regular occurrence for you, see one of our physiotherapists for a stretching routine that will ease the cramp when it comes on but also prevent it from occurring.
+If cramps are a regular occurrence for you, see one of our physiotherapists for a stretching routine that will ease the cramp when it comes on and prevent it from occurring.

 How to Prevent a Cramp

-Taking the aforementioned causes of cramps into account, steps can be taken to prevent the onset of a cramp:
+Taking the causes mentioned above of cramps into account, you can prevent the onset of a cramp:

 Treatment for Cramps

 The first and foremost priority of treatment for cramps is identifying the root cause of your cramps.
-Whether this be tight muscles, over-exercising or a cause that requires further investigation.
-Our physiotherapists are experienced in finding out what it is that is causing your cramps and will point you in the right direction.
+Whether this is tight muscles, over-exercising, or a reason that requires further investigation, our experienced physiotherapists can assist in investigating what is causing your cramps and pointing you in the right direction.

 Depending on what our physiotherapists find, treatment may involve: